-Your Graduating Dean's Office evaluates transfer credits as they may apply to the following requirements: Scholarly and Formative Experiences, Diversity, Upper Division Writing, Oral Communication Competency, Computer Competency, and Natural Sciences Laboratory.
+Your Graduating Dean's Office evaluates transfer credits as they may apply to the following requirements: Scholarship in Practice, Formative Experiences, Diversity, Upper Division Writing, Oral Communication Competency, Computer Competency, and Natural Sciences Laboratory.

 The department of your major evaluates transfer credits as they may apply to your major requirements.